- The first Christmas Broadcast

 The Queen's Christmas Broadcast, 2003

-As the Christmas Broadcast is Her Majesty's own personal message to the nation, The Queen has occasionally shared personal concerns with her listeners.
-Her Majesty's personal experiences are always related back to those of the public to whom she is speaking.
+As the Christmas Broadcast was Her Majesty's own personal message to the nation, The Queen occasionally shared personal concerns with her listeners.

 In her 1990 Christmas broadcast, for example, she spoke of the happy family events which had taken place that year: